Trilingual-byford/Trilingual-byford/ONE_LINE_DIARY.md

 ```
 June 24
 ```
-Dont give a fuck about quality from the beginning.Just write some words down!
+Dont give a fuck about quality from the beginning.Just write some words down everyday!
 ```